lizmat/articles/its-time-to-rak-2.md

 # It's time to rak!
 (Part 2)

-This is a follow-up on an [introduction to rak](https://dev.to/lizmat/its-time-to-rak-part-1-30ji).
-This blog post builds on that.
+This is a follow-up on an [It's time to rak (Part 1)](https://dev.to/lizmat/its-time-to-rak-part-1-30ji).
+This blog post builds on that, so you should maybe read that first if you haven't already.

 But before discussing all of the myriad options of `rak` (shown to you when you do `rak --help`), it is important to know how the specification of options work exactly, and how they interact with any of *your* customized options.

 ## One dash vs two dash

-If an option is specified by a single dash, then all of its letters are considered to be single letter options.
-So `-im` is really short for `-i -m`.
+If an option is specified by a single dash, then all of its letters are considered to be separate single letter options.
+So `-im` is really short for specifying the `i` and `m` options.
 Since `rak` by itself does not not have any single letter options, this implies that single letter options are always custom options.
+More about that later.

-However, you do *not* have to give your custom options a single letter.
-Especially if the option is not a boolean flag, it is advisable to give your custom option more than one letter (it will make life easier for you, mnemonically speaking).
+If an option is specified with two dashes, then all of the identifying letters after that, are considered to be the name of the option.
+So `--foo` is specifying the `foo` option.

 ## Specifying boolean flags